 patchy at best.
 There are shining examples of good design and of new healthy villages and towns being developed.
 Many housing associations, local councils and others are determined to create the homes, communities and towns of the future.
 But not enough new housing is being created, and far too many new homes are very small and built to a poor standard.
 Many are built without sufficient regard to services and facilities and the need to create and support communities.
-And some office and other conversions created under permitted development rights are shaping up to be the slums of the future in the words of one recent report.

-Other recent studies, from the political right and left, have shown that existing policy is simply not improving a difficult and complex situation, and in some cases it is making it worse.
+And some office and other conversions created under permitted development rights are shaping up to be the slums of the future in the words of one recent report.1 improving a difficult and complex situation, and in some cases it is making it worse.
 Most young people can barely afford to rent, let alone buy property.
 There are still too many homeless people with no longterm solutions in sight.
 We need massive investment in renewable energy and improved insulation in order to mitigate the impacts of climate change.
 Developers hold enormous land banks which could be used much more quickly.
 The incentives within the whole construction industry are geared towards cutting costs and reducing quality and thereby endangering safety.
 The awful tragedy of the lives lost in Grenfell Tower has revealed poor materials being used throughout the country, and as a result thousands of people now have unsaleable homes and increasing debts in one of the greatest scandals of our time.